a8jan/fujinet-pc/Windows.md

 Currently, on Windows it is possible to install WSL to get Ubuntu inside Windows.
 FujiNet-PC compiles and it can run in WSL Ubuntu.

-**WIP warning:** FujiNet-PC does not compile natively on Windows yet.
-Don't use instructions below!
+**Warning:** FujiNet-PC native Windows port is work in progress.
+The things may not work yet.

 ## MSYS2